ivanholmes/chordsheet/README.md

+## This project has moved to https://git.radivan.net/ivan/chordsheet.
+All future releases and development will occur there.

 # Chordsheet
 Chordsheet is a piece of software that generates a chord sheet, with a simple GUI.
 It can load and save chordsheets in its own XML-based format, and can save them in PDF format for printing.